CASE STUDY: HOW AI MISREADS STRUCTURED WORK

 The entity was not structured for high-consistency recognition across AI systems.

-The system moved from probabilistic interpretation toward more constrained, higher-consistency interpretation.
+The system moved from probabilistic interpretation toward more consistent, structurally grounded interpretation.

 Meaning: